francesleduke/Spotify-To-Excel-Playlist-Analysis/README.md

 - After that, a cache for your login will be created, so you can use the script as you wish afterwards.

-# To Note:
-- My function to save to a playlist can avoid the 100 requests limit by spotify, so you can add as many tracks as you want.

-- I created a function to import your shazam CSV to a spotify playlist.